 Now another of my own stories.
 Mr Jones is a teacher at a residential school.
 In 1997 he was visited by the police and advised that they were investigating allegations of sexual abuse.
 These had been made by two young men who had been pupils at the school some years previously.
 It appears that at least one of the complainants had a grudge against Mr Jones.
 It was alleged that Mr Jones was known to have practised witchcraft in the past and on a number of occasions he had, unbeknownst to them, bewitched the complainants when they were young boys and cast magic spells upon them.
 One magic spell had made them believe that they were homosexual and that homosexual activity was normal behaviour.
 Another magic spell was that they believed that they had been rendered invisible.
 In this way Mr Jones was able to persuade them to take off their clothes while he photographed them in the nude.

 The last time I spoke to Mr Jones he had yet to be charged with anything, but he was still suspended from his job as a teacher.
-He was by then out-of-pocket by 10,000 pounds because of lost income and fees for legal proceedings.
+He was by then out-of-pocket by thousands of pounds because of lost income and fees for legal proceedings.

 How is it that, as we approach the 21st century, our law enforcement agencies could accept such a story?
 I have changed some key words.
 For 'witchcraft' read 'hypnotism'; for 'bewitched' read 'put into a trance'; and for 'magic spell', read 'hypnotic suggestion'.